earlfogel/UltraRogue/README.md

 attacks and your ability to do magic is reduced.
 You can't start a hard game with plate, mithril or crystalline armor, but you may find some later.

-### Autosave and Autopickup
+### Autosave and Autopickup Options

-If you turn on Autosave, urogue will save the game periodically and let you roll back to the most recent save point when you die.
+If you turn on Autosave, urogue will save the game periodically and lets you roll back to the most recent save point when you die.

 If you turn Autopickup off (i.e. noautopickup) then your character won't pick things up automatically when you step on them.

+You can set these (and most other) options using the 'o' command in urogue, or via the SROGUEOPTS environment variable.

 ### Monsters